minhhoit/yacms/docs/admin-customization.rst

 Media Library Integration
 =========================

-Mezzanine's Media Library (based on django-filebrowser) provides a `jQuery UI <http://jqueryui.com/>`_ `dialog <http://jqueryui.com/dialog/>`_ that can be used by custom widgets to allow users to select previously uploaded files.
+Yacms's Media Library (based on django-filebrowser) provides a `jQuery UI <http://jqueryui.com/>`_ `dialog <http://jqueryui.com/dialog/>`_ that can be used by custom widgets to allow users to select previously uploaded files.